-No Weaknesses Noted: The Benefits of Serving as a Federal Grant Reviewer
+No Weaknesses Noted: The Benefits of Serving

 Since 2012, I have served on six federal grant review committees.
 Every time, I learn something different; it is one of the best forms of professional development available for grant writers.
 Reviewers practice valuable leadership and teamwork skills along with seeing samples of good, bad, and downright ugly proposals.
 Grant writing is not easy, and reviewing often gives one a confidence boost; not everyone should write grants.
 Reviewers also learn about other geographic areas, subjects, needs, and the nonprofit community.
 Your fellow reviewers will come from many different walks of life, and will help you stay up to date with current trends in your field.

 Serving on a grant review panel also offers a fresh perspective for writers, and provides valuable formatting ideas as well.
 Although you cannot keep the grant proposals you review, no one will stop you from taking a few notes about graphics, effective budgets, lessons learned, resources, research, or great project ideas that may also work in your community.
 Other benefits include networking, practicing constructive criticism, and developing empathy for grant reviewers.
 Once you have been in a reviewer’s shoes, you will gain respect for them and your entire grant writing outlook will change for the better.